 this is especially true with solid state Tesla coils.
 Solid state ones usually

 oscillate continuously or nearly continuously, and the capacitance of a puff of

-corona or brush discharge can draw enough current for it to quite hot!
+corona or brush discharge can draw enough current for it to be quite hot!

 Conductive objects in the coil's electric field can make sparks if they